aneilbaboo/markdown-components/README.md

 </MyComponent>
 ```

-This library is intended to provide an enhanced, customizable Markdown language, allowing end users to generate sophisticated documents using custom components provided by the developer.
+## Rationale

-Unlike JSX-markdown libraries, interpolation expressions are not evaluated, so there is no script injection vulnerability.
+This approach is different from JSX-markdown packages, which are intended for _developers_, enabling them to write Markdown syntax in their code instead of raw HTML elements.
+These libraries aren't suitable for use by end-users because React interpolation expressions are full Turing-complete Javascript.
+Producing HTML would require eval'ing user-generated content either on the server or another user's browser, introducing a security hole.

-Use your favorite markdown engine.
+In this package, interpolation expressions, like `c={ a.b }` in the fragment above, are not evaluated, so there is no script injection vulnerability.

 ## Quick start